ethanlq/SCMA-codebook/README.md

 4. "CODEBOOK-COLLECTIONS"  is the codebook set of existing works.
 Will be updated in an organized way after finish the topic 6.

-5. ''NC-SCMA'': the designed codebook for the paper " A Novel Non-Coherent SCMA with Massive MIMO" (submitted to WCL)
+5. ''NC-SCMA'': the designed codebook for the paper " A Novel Non-Coherent SCMA with Massive MIMO" (accepted to WCL)

 6. xxx-SCMA: